Joseph Samachson

 Joseph Samachson (October 13, 1906 – June 2, 1980) was an American scientist and writer, primarily of science fiction and comic books.

 Biography

-Joseph Samachson was born on October 13, 1906 in Trenton, New Jersey, the son of Russian Jewish parents, Anna (Roshansky) and David Louis Samachson, a businessman.
+Joseph Samachson was born on October 13, 1906, in Trenton, New Jersey, the son of Russian Jewish parents, Anna (Roshansky) and David Louis Samachson, a businessman.

-Samachson died of complications from Parkinson's disease on June 2, 1980 in Chicago, Illinois.
-He was survived by his wife, now deceased, a son, Michael Samachson, and a daughter, the photographer Miriam Berkley.
+Samachson died of complications from Parkinson's disease on June 2, 1980, in Chicago, Illinois.
+He had a son, Michael Samachson, and a daughter, the photographer Miriam Berkley.

 Career

 Biochemist

 A graduate of Rutgers University, he earned a Ph.D. in chemistry from Yale at the age of 23.
 He was an assistant professor at the College of Medicine, University of Illinois.
 He also headed a laboratory in metabolic research at the Veterans Administration Hospital in Hines, Illinois, a research unit dealing with diseases that affect the skeleton.
 Comics historian Jerry Bails wrote that Samachson worked as a research chemist for the American Molasses Company until 1938, leaving to become a "freelance technical writer".